 Since 1964, Swiss archaeologists have been excavating and studying the remains of the ancient city of Eretria, on the island of Euboea, but clearly much remains to be discovered: only a tiny part of the site has been excavated, while the materials deposited in the Museum and the documentation of older excavations have not yet yielded all the information they hold.
 Moreover research issues have considerably evolved during the last 50 years and research activities have recently extended beyond the city walls, to explore the territory of the ancient polis of Eretria.
 Below are some of the past and ongoing projects the Swiss School has been carrying.

-A three-year excavation program in the Gymnasium of Eretria was carried out between 2015 and 2017 to explore the eastern part of the building and to clarify its chronology.
+A three-year excavation program in the Gymnasium of Eretria was carried out between 2015 and 2019 to explore the eastern part of the building and to clarify its chronology.
 The double-courtyard plan of the Gymnasium was probably motivated by the use of distinct spaces by two different age groups.
 It is one of the rare occurence of such buildings throughout Greece.
-Another palaestra located near the harbor of Eretria will be investigated in 2018 in order to get a thorough understanding of the institution of the gymnasium in the city.More information
+A second palaestra located near the harbor of Eretria was investigated in 2018 in order to get a thorough understanding of the institution of the gymnasium in the city.More information

 The Ceramic Industry of Eretria (2012–2019)

 An interdisciplinary program started in 2012 combines macroscopic, petrographic and chemical analyses (WD-XRF) towards a diachronic investigation of pottery production and supply on the site from the Early Bronze Age to the Roman period.
 Based on 425 pottery samples carefully selected from stratified deposits, the main objective is to characterise, both compositionally and technologically, local Eretrian production tracing variations and changes in local craftsmanship over time, but also imported vessels investigating the site’s changing role in regional and interregional networks.More information